infiniflow/ragflow/docs/guides/agentic_rag/general_purpose_chatbot.md

 Here’s a breakdown of each component and its role and requirements in the chatbot template:

 - **Begin**
-  - Function: Sets the opening greeting for the user.
+  - Function: Sets an opening greeting for users.
   - Purpose: Establishes a welcoming atmosphere and prepares the user for interaction.

 - **Interact**